Baby Must Haves For The First Year: Baby Products Experienced Moms Swear By

-I remember scouring the internet for checklists and advice on what to register for, what to buy, and what to pass up.
+I remember scouring the internet for baby must have checklists, product advice, and tips on what to register for.
 Even when I found really great resources, I was still lost!
-I’m sure you’re feeling the same way.
-The registry checklists out there tell you to register for socks.
-But what size socks?
-How many socks?
-Should I plan outfits now?
-I’m not kidding I actually had these questions…and not just about socks.
+I'm sure you're feeling the same way.

 I felt like everything was so general.
-Yeah, I knew that I needed burp cloths but how many was enough?
-Are some better than others?
+Yeah, I knew that I needed burp cloths but are some better than others?
 I knew I was going to need pacifiers eventually but what brand?
 Why?
 Do I really need a wipe warmer?
 All the checklists in the world could not have given me clarity.

 I am giving you all the goods and not holding anything back because you deserve to have everything you need (and nothing you don't) when you are soaking in all of the newborn goodness.

 If you're awaiting a new baby's arrival, take my advice and prepare now because your new-mom sleep deprivation will make you not want to go to the store for any reason what-so-ever.
 Especially not in the middle of the night, and especially not because you just changed your mind about being anti-pacifier mid mental breakdown…but that's beside the point.

 Download Your Free Baby Registry Must Haves Checklist